binhanle/eem202a-project/README.md

 The emergence of machine learning helps boost the uses of feature-based analysis in audio-visual synchronization.
 A variety of machine learning models become available for extracting definitive features that can correlate audio and visual data based on the entailed events.
 For instance, Zhao et al. introduce a system that can locate the region of pixels on a video frame that correspond to a sound source in the audio stream [4].
 Another notable example is the Lip Reading machine learning model from Torfi et al. that matches human voices to lip motions [5].
 With the advantage of utilizing feature-based information to correlate audio and video streams, one can likely design a machine learning model to classify whether a streaming service has its video and audio synced at a good accuracy.

+"Insert SyncNet Paper"

 A couple of works had proposed their own trained machine learning systems to detect the presence of audio-visual synchronization in some given pairs of video and audio inputs [6,7].
 Nevertheless, there is limited information of concrete methods that can be used to resolve the detected time offsets between a pair of video and audio inputs.
 Given this point, there is a need to develop a working audio-visual synchronization system that enables follow-up synchronization after the detection of a time offset.

+## Discontinued Approaches

+### Direct CNN Approach

+This was the first attempted approach towards solving the audio/video synchronization problem.
+This was also the one highlighted in the initial proposal.
+The audio and video were trained separately in two convolutional neural networks (CNNs).

+### SyncNet Approach

+The sthird attemtped strategy was based on the SyncNet paper.
+They were able to accomplish audio-video synchronization for a window size of only 5 frames.
+There were multiple reasons why this approach was not selected.
+The first related to the.
+SyncNet was originally trained with .
+Lastly, the novelty of this approach was slightly lacking.

+This approach can be found under:
+"Name for Strategy 3 colab notebook"

 ## Technical Approach (Methodology, Data, Validation)